PrestonHager/KBB/README.md

 Set the environment variables for an AWS private and public key to run the DynamoDB table.
 This table may need to be set up before it can be used.
 Install `discord.py` with `python -m pip install discord.py`.
+If you are going to use AWS DynamoDB then install `boto3` with `python -m pip install boto3`.
+You will also need to make an AWS access key for this and set it in the environment variables.
 Then, run the `main.py` file with `python main.py`

 ## Notes